 Being frequent travellers, we still try to eat local food, whenever we are visiting a new place.
 Compared to her, I was definitely lucky when it came to finding vegetarian, non-Indian food in Europe.
 But I had my moments of starvation too.
 I also accidentally ate non-vegetarian food but more on that later.
 I start with finding vegetarian food in Portugal.
 So how was Portugal for vegetarians?
 Eating Vegetarian in Portugal was not so difficult but not that easy either.

 I eat eggs while she is not particularly fond of them (Yes, most vegetarians in India do not eat egg as well).
-I am definitely thankful that I eat them since I remember eating only omelets for 3 days in Algarve, Portugal (there are numerous Indian restaurants in Algarve by the way).
+I am definitely thankful that I eat them since I remember eating only omelettes for 3 days in Algarve, Portugal (there are numerous Indian restaurants in Algarve by the way).

 Do you want to know the best travel hack for finding vegetarian food in Europe?
 Go to Google and search for ‘Vegetarian Restaurants near me”.
 This saved me multiple times and I found some hidden gems because of this.

-After my first few days in Europe, I realized that I could not have three full meals by European standards.
+After my first few days in Europe, I realised that I could not have three full meals by European standards.
 I ended up wasting a lot of food and this is when I decided to eat only 2 full meals every day.
 The portion size is comparatively bigger and there is a limit to how much cheese and cream your stomach can handle in a single day.
 That did not mean I would starve the whole day.
-Every day I would stock myself with some fruits and yogurts before I ventured out roaming.
+Every day I would stock myself with some fruits and yoghurts before I ventured out roaming.
 If my hunger was still not satisfied with these, I would find something to eat that would last me till dinnertime.